 and some lovely bronze fish by Ed Archie Noisecat (who used to work in the Twin Cities).

-There are also other places to stop, including Ragazzi’sFlying Shuttle, with its lovely mix of textiles, jewelry, and ceramics; Flury and Company/Jackson Street Gallery, with its large collection of Curtis photographs and lovely old ethnographic items (including an irresistable piece of vintage southwestern jewelry).
+There are also other places to stop, including Ragazzi’sFlying Shuttle (now closed), with its lovely mix of textiles, jewelry, and ceramics; Flury and Company/Jackson Street Gallery, with its large collection of Curtis photographs and lovely old ethnographic items (including an irresistable piece of vintage southwestern jewelry).

 Beyond Pioneer Square, we reach Azuma Gallery of Japanese art, where I buy a small etching by Ryohei Tanaka.
 (I’ve admired Tanaka’s elegant work since seeing it on a postcard from the gallery a year or two ago.)